MaviccPRP/ml_ner/README.md

 └── literature

 ```
+### Folder descriptions

+*corpus/*
+>Contains the corpus reader class

+*feature_extraction/*
+>Contains the feature extractor class and the arff_scikitdata_creator class for creating arff files and scikit instances.
+Additionally helpers for the feature extractor class.

+*literature/pdf/*
+>Contains the most important papers, used for this project.

+*misc/*
+>Contains several lists for feature extraction, e.g. wikipedia titles, name lists and official titles list.

+*reports/*
+>Contains presentations and the final report

+*tests/*
+>Contains several test scripts for the classes.
+For example usage, see section Code Example

+## Classes

 A list of the most important classes used in the project. (*For the full Pythondocs see the .py files*)